open-contracting-extensions/ocds_legalBasis_extension/README.md

 In the European Union, this extension's fields correspond to [eForms BT-01 (Procedure Legal Basis), BT-09 (Cross Border Law)](https://github.com/eForms/eForms) and [Article 39, paragraph 5 of Directive 2014/24/EU](https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1585836130257&uri=CELEX:32014L0024#d1e4669-65-1).See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

-## Version

-The `+itemClassificationScheme.csv` codelist has been removed from this extension and added to OCDS 1.2.
-The URL to use it depends consequently on the version of OCDS of your data:

-- If you use OCDS 1.2, import this extension using the usual URL: https://raw.githubusercontent.com/open-contracting-extensions/ocds_legalBasis_extension/master/extension.json.
-- If you use OCDS 1.0 or 1.1, use this URL: https://raw.githubusercontent.com/open-contracting-extensions/ocds_legalBasis_extension/1.1/extension.json.

 ## Example

 ```json